AscendingPassage.com HOME PAGE.

 As our

-little boat winds in and out, we see the great ruddy disc passing and
+little boat winds in, we see the great ruddy disc passing and

-whose images are repeated in the water, that is now grown calm--more
+Those images are repeated in the water, that has now grown calm--more

 than ever a kiosk of dreamland, a kiosk of old-world magic.